-Financials at your fingertips: Crafting the request
+Financials at Your Fingertips: Crafting the Right Credit Request

 - CreditKernel Team

-- 5 min read
+- 4 min read

-Financial statements provide an objective overview of the company's financial health, reducing reliance on self-reported data or personal bias.
-By requesting the right financial documents—such as income statements, balance sheets, and cash flow statements—you can evaluate repayment capacity, identify potential risks, and benchmark performance against industry peers.
+By requesting the right financial documents—income statements, balance sheets, and cash flow statements—credit teams can evaluate repayment capacity, identify emerging risks, and benchmark counterparties against industry peers.
+Done correctly, the financial request process becomes a strategic tool—not an administrative burden.

 Article Topics